frothers/Frothers-FC/content/posts/2022/frothers-winter-league-2022-game-10.md

 Taking exception to this, and the slightly relaxed stance the ref had of these, one of the Bulls players lashed out at **Evan** with a knee-high challenge on the ground.
 The Ref then rewarded this act of petulance with a red card.

-It was a relentless tirade of Frother attacks from then, with another yellow card or two being given to the Bulls.
-The final ball was still lacking and the Bulls managed to hold on.
+It was a relentless tirade of Frother attacks from then, with another yellow card or two being given to the Bulls. **Tyler** can desperately close again, hitting the keeper and having the ball come off the crossbar.

+The Bulls managed to hold on.

 ## Man of the Match

+**Tyler** starting up that scoring run again.

 ## Dick of the Day

-**Milan** saved my blushes after wasting two good freekick opportunities by yelling at **Charles** when dribbling into the attacking third. **Charles**, who found himself in on the wing couldn'yt
+**Milan** saved my blushes after wasting two good freekick opportunities by yelling at **Charles** when dribbling into the attacking third. **Charles**, who found himself on the wing couldn't help but call for the ball like he was being left out of a round.
+The resulting retort from **Milan** about "Having so much time in the middle" was made all the funnier by the fact he was dispossessed.